HoGentTIN/hogent-mkdocs/README.md

 ### [MkDocs](https://www.mkdocs.org/) plugins

 You can add additional functionality using [MkDocs plugins](https://github.com/mkdocs/catalog).
 These can be enabled by editing [mkdocs.yml](./mkdocs.yml) .
-E.g., the [Mermaid](https://github.com/fralau/mkdocs-mermaid2-plugin) plugin for drawing graphs is added in this repo as an example on how to do it.
+E.g., the [mkdocs-git-revision-date-localized-plugin](https://github.com/timvink/mkdocs-git-revision-date-localized-plugin) plugin for showing the timestamp of the last edit is added in this repo as an example on how to do it.

 ## Additional tools